lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 As per {{Section 9.1 of RFC9528}}, the EDHOC protocol provides a transport mechanism for conveying EAD items, but specifications defining those items have to set the ground for "agreeing on the surrounding context and the meaning of the information passed to and from the application".

-The approach described in this section aims to help implementors navigate the surrounding context mentioned above, irrespective of the specific EAD items conveyed in the EDHOC messages.
+The approach described in this section aims to help implementers navigate the surrounding context mentioned above, irrespective of the specific EAD items conveyed in the EDHOC messages.
 In particular, the described approach takes into account the following points:

 * The fetching and validation of the authentication credential associated with the other peer relies on ID_CRED_I in EDHOC message_2, or on ID_CRED_R in EDHOC message_3, or on the value of an EAD item.
 When this occurs upon receiving EDHOC message_2 or message_3, the decryption of the EDHOC message has to be completed first.

    The validation of the authentication credential might depend on using the value of an EAD item, which in turn has to be validated first.
-For instance, an EAD item within the EAD_2 field of EDHOC message_2 may contain a voucher to be used for validating the authentication credential associated with the Responder (see {{I-D.ietf-lake-authz}}).
+For instance, an EAD item within the EAD_2 field of EDHOC message_2 might contain a voucher to be used for validating the authentication credential associated with the Responder (see {{I-D.ietf-lake-authz}}).

-* Some EAD items may be processed only after having successfully verified the EDHOC message, i.e., after a successful verification of the Signature_or_MAC field in EDHOC message_2 or message_3.
+* It is possible that some EAD items can be processed only after having successfully verified the EDHOC message, i.e., after a successful verification of the Signature_or_MAC field in EDHOC message_2 or message_3.

-   For instance, an EAD item within the EAD_3 field of EDHOC message_3 may contain a Certificate Signing Request (CSR) {{RFC2986}}.
+   For instance, an EAD item within the EAD_3 field of EDHOC message_3 might contain a Certificate Signing Request (CSR) {{RFC2986}}.
 Hence, such an EAD item can be processed only once the recipient peer has attained proof that the other peer possesses its private key.

 In order to conveniently handle such processing, the application can prepare in advance a "side-processor object" (SPO), which takes care of the operations above during the EDHOC execution.